dgroomes/my-github-explorer/README.md

 NOT YET FULLY IMPLEMENTED

-⏯️A toy GitHub data explorer which I'm using to explore frontend tech like GraphiQL, Redux, React, TypeScript and Electron.
+⏯️ A toy GitHub data explorer which I'm using to explore frontend tech like GraphiQL, Redux, React, TypeScript and Electron.

 ## Overview